fesses-flasques/getopt/README.md

 THIS PROJECT ISN'T FINISHED:

 Still has to be done:
-- long-options
-- multi-character options and its "push-order" system.
+- Change structures for long options

 ___________________________